indigotree/www-bagnallcentre-com/content/whats-on/lifestyle-and-diabetes-how-closely-are-they-related.md

 Well come along to...

 **LIFESTYLE AND DIABETES - HOW CLOSELY ARE THEY RELATED?
-A doctor-led conference. **
+A doctor-led conference**

 Join health aware peers, medical professionals and holistic practitioners and...